koide3/small_gicp/docs/paper.md

 fast point cloud registration pipeline.
-It offers parallel implementations of downsampling, nearest neighbor search, local feature extraction, and registration to accelerate the entire process. small_gicp is implemented as a header-only C++ library with minimal dependencies to offer efficiency, portability, and customizability.
+It offers parallel implementations of downsampling, nearest neighbor search, local feature extraction, and registration to accelerate the entire process. small_gicp is implemented as a header-only \CC library with minimal dependencies to offer efficiency, portability, and customizability.

 # Statement of need